catboy1357/Multithreading-Test/README.md

-# A simple exparament script to learn how thread pooling works
+# A simple experiment script to learn how thread pooling works